Raamsdonksveer: History

-The village was first mentioned between 1649 and 1672 as "'t Ransdoncx Veer", and means the ferry of Raamsdonk.
-Raamsdonksveer developed around the ferry over the Donge which formed part of the road from Dordrecht to Breda.
+The village of Raamsdonksveer was first mentioned between 1649 and 1672 as "'t Ransdoncx Veer", which means the ferry of Raamsdonk.
+It developed around the ferry over the Donge which formed part of the road from Dordrecht to Breda.

-In 1336, the Carthusian monastery Het Hollandse Huis was founded near the village.
-It was destroyed during the Reformation at the end of the 16th century.
-The Dutch Reformed church is an aisleless church in Gothic Revival style which was built in 1860.
+In 1336, the Carthusian monastery Het Hollandse Huis was founded near the village, but was destroyed during the Reformation at the end of the 16th century.
+The Dutch Reformed church is an aisleless church in Gothic Revival style, which was built in 1860.
 The former water tower was built in 1925.
 In 1988, office buildings were added near the base of the tower.